Taskforce to respond to Royal Commission’s final report

 The Redress Scheme will provide an alternative to pursuing a claim through civil litigation.

-The Redress Scheme is expected to commence on 1 July 2018.
+The Redress Scheme is due to commence on 1 July 2018.

 Applications will be managed by the Australian Government.